ImprobableStudios/Feather_TFT_LoRa_Sniffer/README.md

 Now that we have a device, let's take a look at making it do something useful.

 ## Firmware
 When Adafruit introduced the Cortex-M0 based Feathers, I was pretty excited.
 I have a lot of experience working "on-the-metal" with the Cortex-M series in commercial products including helping architect the initial OS/scheduler used in the Xbox One Controller (Cortex-M0) and in the now "disbanded" Microsoft Band (Cortex-M4).
-Currently I am at a dark-startup where we are using an nRF51 and Kinetis K24 with FreeRTOS, both also from the Cortex-M family.
+Currently, I am at a dark-startup where we are using an nRF51 and Kinetis K24 with FreeRTOS, both also from the Cortex-M family.

 Working directly on-the-metal with nothing in your way except the header files and compiler can be fun and educational, but sometimes you just want to sit down and make something cool.
 Using an Arduino compatible IDE with the Feather M0 is a great way to do this.